LassoSoft/LassoGuide/lasso_guide_source/server/datasource-setup.rst

 ------------

 -  Oracle Database 10g
--  The Lasso 9 machine must have the Oracle "Instant Client" installed if Lasso 9 and Oracle are running on separate machines.
+-  The Lasso Server machine must have the Oracle "Instant Client" installed if Lasso Server and Oracle are running on separate machines.
 The `Instant Client download`_ can be found on the Oracle website.
 (Make sure to download just the basic Instant Client files rather than the complete Oracle 10g client or database installer.)

 Installing Oracle Instant Client